D'Lo Brown: Return to WWE (2008–2009)

 In 2008, Brown began wrestling in a number of dark matches for WWE.
 On June 5, WWE announced that Brown had been signed to a contract, and he began working more dark matches for the company.
-He made his television return on the July 21, 2008 edition of Raw, defeating Santino Marella.
-Following this, Brown's appearances on television became more sporadic, and on January 9, 2009, it was announced on WWE's official website that he had been released from his contract due to cost-cutting measures.
+He made his television return on the July 21, 2008, edition of Raw, defeating Santino Marella.
+Following this, Brown's appearances on television became more sporadic, and on January 9, 2009, it was announced on WWE official website that he had been released from his WWE contract due to cost-cutting measures.

-Independent circuit (2009-2010)
+Independent circuit (2009–2010)

 Brown debuted for Ring of Honor during Proving Ground 09 weekend in February.
 He was defeated by Nigel McGuinness in an ROH World Championship match.
-He also wrestled at the ROH 7th Anniversary Show on March 21, 2009 in Manhattan, defeating Jay Briscoe.
+He also wrestled at the ROH 7th Anniversary Show on March 21, 2009, in Manhattan, defeating Jay Briscoe.
 Brown also appeared on Ring of Honor Wrestling on HDNet.
 Varsity Pro Wrestling also announced that Brown would be making his third appearance for the promotion on their February tour.
 Brown also made a surprise appearance in Chikara, where he filled in as a substitute for Iceberg of The Cold Front at the 2009 King of Trios tournament.
 Brown came up short in an ROH World Championship match at Take No Prisoners (2009).
-At ROH's Manahttan Mayhem III on June 13, Brown tapped out to Colt Cabana in a four-way match also involving Bryan Danielson and Claudio Castagnoli.
+At ROH's Manhattan Mayhem III on June 13, Brown tapped out to Colt Cabana in a four-way match also involving Bryan Danielson and Claudio Castagnoli.
 On June 27 on an ROH show he was defeated by Cabana.

 Throughout April and May 2009, Brown flew to Japan to take part in the 13-night Pro Wrestling Noah Global Tag League with his partner Buchanan.
 During the course of the event they won and lost three matches with one contest went to a draw giving them seven points placing them sixth of the eight teams.
 Outside of the tournament Brown was undefeated in six-man tag team competition, adding Keith Walker to the team, including a victory over Noah founder Mitsuharu Misawa in one of his last matches.

-On the September 15, 2009 edition of Between The Ropes, Brown announced that after his current tour with Ring of Honor, he would retire from in-ring action.
+On the September 15, 2009, edition of Between The Ropes, Brown announced that after his current tour with Ring of Honor, he would retire from in-ring action.
 Also, on this edition of Between The Ropes, Brown announced he would become a semi-regular co-host when his TNA scheduling allowed him to be in studio.

-He defeated Mr. Anderson on June 12, 2010 TCW event in Pine Bluff, Arkansas.
-It would be Brown's last match.
+He defeated Mr. Anderson on June 12, 2010, TCW event in Pine Bluff, Arkansas.
 He did not wrestle again until 2013.